 Apple Settles Siri Eavesdropping Lawsuits for $95M

-Apple has agreed to a $95 million settlement to compensate Siri virtual assistant users whose conversations were unlawfully recorded and analyzed without their consent by the company’s technology and external contractors.
+Apple has agreed to pay a $95 million settlement to compensate Siri virtual assistant users, whose conversations were allegedly recorded and analyzed without their consent by the company’s technology and external contractors.

-Siri is a virtual assistant used in iPhones and other Apple products.
-It uses voice recognition and artificial intelligence (AI) to help Apple users answer questions and perform other digital tasks, such as opening apps, responding to messages, and learning users’ preferences over time.
+Siri is a virtual assistant embeded in iPhones and other Apple products, which uses voice recognition and artificial intelligence (AI) to help Apple users answer questions and perform other digital tasks, such as opening apps, responding to messages, and learning users’ preferences over time.

 Although Apple eventually admitted to recording some conversations for purposes of analyzing and improving Siri’s dictation abilities, the company claimed that no information was tied to Apple user IDs or any other identifiable characteristics.

-However, in a complaint (PDF) filed in the U.S. District Court for the Northern District of California in August 2019, Fumiko Lopez claims that the information collected by Apple was allegedly stored and passed on to third parties who would analyze user conversations for marketing and other purposes, which is in direct violation of California law.
+However, in a complaint (PDF) filed in the U.S. District Court for the Northern District of California in August 2019, Fumiko Lopez claimed that the information collected by Apple was stored and passed on to third parties, who would analyze user conversations for marketing and other purposes, which is in direct violation of California law.

 On December 31, 2024, Fumiko Lopez, Fumiko Lopez as guardian of A.L., a minor, John Troy Pappas and David Yakubian filed an unopposed motion (PDF), in which Apple agreed to pay the plaintiffs, as well as others similarly situated $95 million in damages to resolve complaints over privacy violations by the company’s Siri technology.